Pulmonary & Critical Care Medicine Fellowship Research Training | NYU Langone Health

 Second Year

-During your second year, you present an overview of your area of study at a research conference.
-We encourage you to present your research project for possible submission as an abstract or for a poster or oral presentation to national meetings—such as those of the American College of Chest Physicians or the American Thoracic Society—or international meetings.
-Abstract and presentation proposals are extensively reviewed before submission.
+During your second year, you begin engaging in the development and execution of the research project you elected.
+You are asked to present an overview of your area of study at a research conference.
+We encourage you to present your research project for possible submission as an abstract or for a poster or oral presentation to national meetings, such as those of the American College of Chest Physicians, American Thoracic Society, Aspen Lung Conference, or other international meetings.
+Abstract and presentation proposals are thoroughly reviewed before submission.
 We also encourage you to develop your presentation into a manuscript for submission to a peer-reviewed journal.

 Third Year

 If you are interested in an academic career, arranging one or more additional years of research may be possible.
 Please discuss this possibility with your research advisor, division chief, and fellowship director as early as possible.
-You are encouraged to apply for relevant awards and fellowships, including support from the Physician–Scientist Training Program as well as to consider a master of science degree in clinical investigation through NYU Langone’s Clinical and Translation Science Institute.
+You are encouraged to apply for relevant awards and fellowships, including support from the Physician–Scientist Training Program and training programs available through our institution (T32s), as well as to consider a master of science degree in clinical investigation through NYU Langone’s Clinical and Translation Science Institute.
 Pathways for an MPH and a master’s in medical education are also available.

 Opportunities for Additional Training

-Our fellowship program takes full advantage of the many resources at NYU Langone, where opportunities include study at the Clinical and Translational Science Institute, a master’s degree in public health, and the Vilcek Institute of Graduate Biomedical Science.
+Our fellowship program takes full advantage of the many resources at NYU Grossman School of Medicine, where opportunities include study at the Clinical and Translational Science Institute, a master’s degree in public health, and the Vilcek Institute of Graduate Biomedical Science.

 Research Laboratories